AlexGit123/sde-pattern-program/README.md

 ## Responsibilities:

-**Alex** - Build facade and singleton pattern, writing entities for template method
+**Alex** - Build facade and singleton pattern, writing entities for the template method.
+Refactor and format code.

-**Kirill** - Build template method, composite and observer pattern
+**Kirill** - Make HTML template and add some CSS.
+Build template method, composite and observer pattern.